 For the mobile DJ however, who does not wear these full-time during a gig, the MDR-V700DJ is comfortable enough.
 Just don’t listen for long periods, as the head band can grate and grind on your head.
 Also, the ear cans can leave your ears feeling like you tied them up in a tourniquet.

 The MDR-V700DJ offers unimpressive sound as compared to other headphones in their price range.
 We paid approximately $120 for ours from (RIP) Circuit City electronics store.
-They reproduce the high frequencies shyly, and seem excessively bassy.
-While the musical low end can be regulated with an equalizer, no such adjusting can completely balance out the raspy harshness of sound we noted in these professional DJ headphones.
-The excess boom and thump happens particularly when listening to iPods.
+They reproduce the high frequencies shyly, and seem too bassy.
+True.
+You could set the musical low end with an equalizer.
+But no such adjusting completely balances out the raspy harshness of sound we heard in these professional DJ headphones.
+The excess boom and thump happens a lot when listening to iPods.

-We found the MDR-V700DJ to be among the worst-sounding gig headphones for the cost that we’ve ever evaluated.
-Given this premium cost, there was lots to grip about.
+We found the MDR-V700DJ to be among the worst-sounding gig headphones for the cost that we’ve ever tested.
+Given this high cost, there was lots to grip about.
 But unlike the MDR-V500s (which we liked much more), the MDR-V700DJ ear cushions did not wear quickly.
-At six years of age, our set showed no signs of ear cushion wear or deterioration, and that’s after having taken them on numerous DJ gigs.
+At six years of DJ gigging, our set showed no signs of ear cushion flaking.

 Replacement cushions for these professional headphones are available on eBay and Amazon.
 Check out the eBay listing for the Sony MDR-V700DJ DJ headphones for deals on parts as well as a complete headset.

 Benefits, Features, Advantages, and Pros of the Sony MDR-V700DJ Headphones